tenry92/obscure-id/README.md

 ### Options

 - **key:** (string) the key, that is used to encode and decode the IDs.
-If you change your key, all your generated public IDs become invalid.
+If you change your key, all your generated obscured IDs become invalid.
-- **index:** (string) possible characters, that are used in the public IDs.
-If you change your index or change the order of the characters, all your generated public IDs become invalid.
+- **index:** (string) possible characters, that are used in the obscured IDs.
+If you change your index or change the order of the characters, all your generated obscured IDs become invalid.
-- **defaultIdLength:** (number, default 8) the output length of generated public IDs, if no other length is specified by parameter.
+- **defaultIdLength:** (number, default 8) the output length of generated obscured IDs, if no other length is specified by parameter.
-- **signatureLength:** (number, default 2) number of characters within the generated public ID, which indicates the random value of the output.
-If set to 0, every numerical ID corresponds to exactly one possible public ID.
-If you change this value, all your generated public IDs become invalid.
+- **signatureLength:** (number, default 2) number of characters within the generated obscured ID, which indicates the random value of the output.
+If set to 0, every numerical ID corresponds to exactly one possible obscured ID.
+If you change this value, all your generated obscured IDs become invalid.
 - **randomFunction:** (function) a custom random number generator.
 Must return a Promise, which resolves to a number between 0 (inclusive) and 1 (exclusive).